requiemcreatif/theConcept-App/README.md

 ## packages:

-- Express-async-errors to replace try and catch error handler
+- Express-async-errors to replace try and catch error handler (no need to use next function)

+- http-status-codes
+- bcryptjs to hash user passwords